 Phillips was planning to transfer to SUNY Cobleskill in the fall but has postponed his acceptance for one year.
 Next January he will participate in the “Semester at Sea” program through Colorado State University.
 He’ll board a ship in San Diego, then head to Hawaii, Japan, China, Vietnam, Burma, India, South Africa, Ghana, Morocco and end up in Germany next April.
 The schedule will allow students the time to sightsee in between working and learning.
 “I’m going to get to travel the world while getting a semester full of classes on the ship.
 I’m looking forward to it!”

-As Phillips prepares to receive his degree from OCC he’s thankful for the learning experience he had on campus.
+As Phillips received his degree in May he reflected on his experiences on campus.
 “I loved it here.
 It was great to be able to sit down and talk with your professors and have them understand your needs.
 It was nice having small classes.
 I have friends at other colleges who have classes with 130 students in them and they don’t know their professors name and the professor knows one or two people in the class.
 I really liked it here.”